 There are some common gardening mistakes we hope we can help you avoid.
-Whether you’re starting seeds indoors, using the lasagna gardening method (or wondering if no-till gardening is right for you), growing in raised beds, large garden plots or an itty bitty garden, these tips will be helpful.
+Whether you’re starting seeds indoors, using the lasagna gardening method (or wondering if no-till gardening is right for you), building a hoop house, or transplanting your tomatoes, cucumbers, and peppers, these tips will be helpful.

 Watch the video and read through these tips to be prepared to grow your best garden yet.
 Avoiding these common gardening mistakes can get your harvest off on the right foot before you even put your seeds in the ground.

 Be sure to also check out our spring garden planning ideas, tips, and tricks and then, later this fall, read how to prepare your garden for winter and build soil health.

 And now we’re counting down the most common gardening mistakes we see from the least common to the most common.

 10 – Planting the Wrong Plants

 You may have an idea or a dream about what you want to grow, but if you haven’t considered whether or not that crop will even grow well in your region then that’s a gardening mistake.

 Just because you like tomatoes, doesn’t mean they’ll grow well in your area.
 The same holds true for artichoke or okra.
 These are very climate specific plants that don’t thrive in every environment.

 Planting crops that grow well in your region will help you have more success in the garden.
 If you’re unsure what grows well in your region, find a neighbor who gardens and ask them what they’ve had success growing.